Monday, December 15, 2025

 Jesse and I invited friends.
 Josephine made the trip to see the Winds.
 Andy made the trip to climb, but also to get photos.
 Nick wanted first ascents.
 I was excited to see new boulders and hopefully put up something cool.

-Collin came in exited for all of it.
+Collin came in excited for all of it.

 We hiked in, it started to rain.
 We searched for blocks in the rain.
 Boulders were plentiful, but not the quality we hoped for.
 It was cold too.
 We hung out by the fire when it wasn't actively raining, and sat in our tents when it was.